-- 2.5.4.
-The activated system shall be able to bring the vehicle to a complete stop behind a stationary vehicle, a road user or a blocked lane of travel.
-This shall be ensured up to the maximum operational speed of the system, as defined in paragraph 2.5.7. - 2.5.5.
-The activated system shall detect the risk of an imminent collision e.g. with another road user ahead or beside the vehicle, due to a [hard/harsh] decelerating lead vehicle, a suddenly cutting in vehicle or a suddenly appearing obstacle and shall automatically perform an appropriate emergency manoeuver as specified in paragraph 2.10. - 2.5.6.
-Sensing system
+2.5.5.
+Reaction to the risk of an imminent collision

+2.5.5.1.
+The activated system shall detect the risk of an imminent collision e.g. with another road user (being positioned not fully in the lane of the vehicle or being visible to the vehicle's sensing system for less than [10] seconds) ahead or beside the vehicle, due to a [hard/harsh] decelerating lead vehicle deceleration with more than [5] m/s2, a suddenly cutting in vehicle or a suddenly appearing obstacle and shall automatically perform an appropriate emergency manoeuver maneuver and avoid the collision as specified in paragraph 2.10.
+The deceleration used in this manoeuver may be higher than [5] m/s2[SP2].